cabal-club/cable/readme.md

 Clients may experiment with custom message types beyond the ids used by this specification (where `msg_type>=64`).

+Requests and responses may set a `circuit_id` to establish a path between nodes so that intermediate nodes can more intelligently route requests without duplicating messages to multiple peer connections.
+Otherwise intermediate nodes would need to reply to multiple connected peers with results even if those peers are not involved in a query.

 ## responses

 There are 2 types of responses: